BANGLADESH INSTITUTE OF INTERNATIONAL AND STRATEGIC STUDIES

 Biography

 Ms. Towhid holds a MSc degree in Strategic Studies from the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University, Singapore and a MSS degree in International Relations from Jahangirnagar University, Bangladesh.
 She has been working at BIISS since March 2019.
 She has published a monograph, articles in academic journals and opinion pieces in reputed news media.
-She also works as assistant editor of the BIISS journal.
+She also works as assistant editor and peer reviewer of various BIISS publications.

 Areas of Expertise